How to Register a Sole Proprietorship [個人事業] in Japan

 All you need to do is to submit certain notifications to the tax office within 2 months after the beginning of the business activities, and file a tax declaration (kakutei shinkoku) once a year, between February and March for the income earned during the previous year.

 You will be required to pay sole proprietor tax (kojin jigyo-zei), income (shotoku-zei), and residential tax (jumin-zei).
 These taxes are paid on a self-assessment basis and are imposed at progressive rates, based on the annual income reported with the tax authorities.
 The lowest rate is 5% and the highest is set at 45%.
 The other taxes to be paid are the municipal tax which is applied at a rate of 6%, the prefectural income tax which is levied at a flat rate of 4% and the enterprise tax which is levied at rates ranging between 3 and 5%.
+The residential tax is a 10% flat rate local tax on ordinary income imposed by prefectures and municipalities.

 You will find more information in English on the National Tax Agency's website.